learn-co-curriculum/dsc-tuning-decision-trees-lab/README.md

 ## Import the data

-The titanic dataset, available in `'titanic.csv'`, is all cleaned up and pre-processed for you, so that you can focus on pruning and optimization.
+The titanic dataset, available in `'titanic.csv'`, is all cleaned up and preprocessed for you so that you can focus on pruning and optimization.
 Import the dataset and print the first five rows of the data:

 ```python